Skip to main content

 Latest developments

-In the First Committee of the UN General Assembly in October 2022, Lesotho said that it is ‘strongly committed to the TPNW and will continue to support the principle of complete nuclear disarmament, as the utmost prerequisite for maintaining international peace and security’.4
+In the First Committee of the UN General Assembly in October 2024, Lesotho said: ‘Rising geopolitical tensions remind us of the unacceptable risks posed by the existence of nuclear weapons.’
+It reiterated its ‘commitment to the TPNW’ and pledged to ‘continue to support the principle of complete nuclear disarmament as the utmost prerequisite for maintaining international peace and security’.2

 Recommendations